Business failure is all too common

 A typical situation that often results in a business failure is the ‘one man band’.
 A person starts out with a small investment and a good idea.
 They make up the entire management team of the business.
 They generally have modest but adequate capitalisation, they are good sales people and have a good business sense as an administrator.

 Because the basic idea and technical skills are strong, they are successful within a relatively short period of time.
-This is largely as a result of their own personal drive and ability.
+It is largely as a result of their own personal drive and ability.
 As they expand they collect a group of competent employees, but they still have the habit of making all the decisions themselves.

 This type of business owner will lose the services of very capable people.
 People who recognise that their opportunity for personal growth within the business is limited.
 One-man bands tend to fail because the person becomes tired and loses energy, sales fall off, profits start to disappear and the end becomes predictable.

 Location can be critical.
 A good location may enable a struggling business to ultimately survive and thrive.
 A bad location could spell disaster to even the best-managed organisation.
-People often worry whether we are in the wrong business at the wrong time.
+People often worry about whether we are in the wrong business at the wrong time.
 The right business at the wrong time.
 Or the right business at the right time.

 ‘Timing is everything’ and location. location, location are two saying, two critical ingredients for success in business.
 We need to seek out the right business to be in at the right time and in the right location.
 Just because you go into business doesn’t mean that customers are going to beat a path to your door.